brunch/terser-brunch/README.md

 The plugin will minify your javascript files.

 ## Usage
-Install the plugin via npm with `npm install --save uglify-js-brunch`.
+Install the plugin via npm with `npm install --save-dev uglify-js-brunch`.

 Or, do manual install: